Botanical: Achillea millefolium

 Yarrow has been used as a powerful healing herb plant for centuries.

-decongestant Yarrow contains a drying effect and seems to improve coughs and sinus infections with sputum formation.
+decongestant It contains a drying effect and seems to improve coughs and sinus infections with sputum formation.

 astringent Very helpful with allergies where nasal secretions and watery eyes are caused by molds, dust, pollen and dander.
 Yarrow is also known to cause sweating in cases of flu, fevers and colds, helping to cure simple infections.

-infusion Yarrow is used to aid in healing skin conditions, such as eczema.
+infusion It is used to aid in healing skin conditions, such as eczema.

 anti-inflammatory The oil found in the yarrow has been used to treat arthritis.

-expectorant Yarrow Tea is an excellent aid for colds, it helps sooth a fever, coughs, as well as sore throats.
+expectorant The tea is an excellent aid for colds, it helps sooth a fever, coughs, as well as sore throats.
 Yarrow has also proven very helpful in removing heat and toxins from the system by increasing perspiration.

 promotes digestion Helps in the secretion of enzymes and digestive juice and increases appetite; both help in digestion.